akshayar/learn-spring-boot/README.md

 	* On pre-integration testing start the server using passed in profile.
 4. Explore Docker support
 	* Create docker image using build and package.
 	* Push the image to docker hub.
-	* Complete Dev ops cycle.
+5. Complete Dev ops cycle.
 	* Integrate with CI tool which automates build and integration cycle.
 	* CI tool should also push to docker hub.
-5. Explore cloud support
+6. Explore cloud support
 	* AWS deployment.
 	* Other cloud.
 	* Cloud Foundary.
+7. Explore Spring Boot Actuator support.

 # Step 1 -Simple Spring Boot Project - Tag 1.0
 Simple Rest Service with